 - TIP: It’s better to find a certified translator in France than to do it in your home country, just to ensure that the translation is appropriately certified.
 My translator will mail the translation to you, or you can find one in your area of France using this list.
 Depending on where you’re from, you may also need the birth certificate to have an apostille- if there’s an option to order a birth certificate for the purpose of marriage, choose that one.

 - a certificate of non-inscription au repertoire civil, or basically a paper saying that they have not had any run-ins with the law.
 This is only needed if the foreign partner has been living in France for more than a year.
-The information of how to order it is here– the easiest way is to send them an email stating your name, birth date, location of birth (city, state, country in French if from US) as well as your address in France so they can send the paper to you.
+UPDATE END 2017: This paper is now combined with the non-PACS certificate and is ordered from the same place.
+The request paper, mailing address and email address can be found here.

 - a certificate of coutume, or custom, from the diplomatic representation of your home country in France stating that you are not a minor, are legally competent, and are not married/in a civil partnership in the home country.
 If you’re American, you’ll have to come to the US Embassy in Paris to have this paper notarized and can make an appointment here.

-3) Once you have all the paperwork together, go to the tribunal d’instance of where you live (in Paris, there’s one for each arrondissement) to make an appointment.
+3) UPDATE 2017: As for 1 November 2017, all PACS registrations will now take place at the mairie, or town hall, of where you live.
+Once you have all the paperwork together, go to the mairie (in Paris, there’s one for each arrondissement) to make an appointment.
 You will need the entire file, as well as both partners’ passports, to make the appointment, but only one partner needs to go make it.
 The appointments are often several months away, so you may need to re-order certain papers if they will be invalid by the time of the appointment (like the certificate of non-PACS or the French partner’s birth certificate).

 4) Go to the appointment and get PACSed!
 Both partners will need to bring their passports, as well as a recent housing justification (EDF bill, rent bill, etc).

-Note: A PACS does NOT give you the right as a foreigner to stay in France.
+Note: A PACS does NOT automatically give you the right as a foreigner to stay in France.
 You must still have a valid carte de séjour to stay in the country legally.
+It DOES give you the right to apply for the vie privée et familiale carte de séjour if you can prove one year of living together.

 - French partner birth certificate: free